• Share this on:

 Durability

-Consumers use their salad sets frequently, which makes the sturdiness of the material critical.
+Consumers use their salad sets often, which makes the sturdiness of the material critical.
 Durability depends on the ability to resist scratching, chipping and breaking when dropped.
-The items must be dishwasher-, microwave- and refrigerator-proof.
+The items must be safe for use in the dishwasher, microwave and refrigerator.
 Wooden salad sets are an exception, as they should generally be hand-washed and dried with a damp cloth to prevent cracks, mould and other damage.

 2. What makes Europe an interesting market for salad sets?